LightDDark/OrTube_YoutubeClone/README.md

 OrTube - A Youtube Clone using NodeJS, NextJS, AWS S3 and Kafka.

-A huge thank you for @keertipurswani for providing the base code and foundation of this project ( keertipurswani/HHLD-YouTube ).
+A huge thank you for Keerti Purswani for providing the [base code](https://github.com/keertipurswani/HHLD-YouTube) and foundation of this project.